 “Mum you know I can just delete the history on my computer and you will not know where I visited?” this was a statement of fact from my 7-year-old.
 This was the conversation that we had recently after I asked my son for his laptop, so I could do a spot check and go through the history of the sites he had visited.

-The surprise on his face when I asked how he knew about history clearing is probably the same you get when you a ask someone how a baby know that he wants breastmilk.
-Yes our generation of children are native digital citizens.
+The surprise on his face when I asked how he knew about history clearing is probably the same you get when you ask someone how a baby know that he wants breastmilk.
+Yes, our generation of children are digital natives.
 They were born into a digital world, understand technology and gravitate towards social media and connectivity.

 While I might not have wanted him to have a laptop this early, his school required them to have a laptop for school work from primary 3.
 The school does what it can to ensure that they have adequate filters on the school network.
 However, these controls are not adequate once they get home where they spend a lot of time with their laptops or other devices.

 These digital natives are asking about how many views the video had, how many likes their post had etc. So what part do parents play?
 We haven’t given out (or shouldn’t) our God-given position as a child’s best teacher.
 Being a child’s best teacher and guide means in all areas not only in some.
 Parents certainly need a digital savvy 101 crash course!